-As we introspected, there could be many factors that led to the lower yield.
-Some of them are:-
+As we introspected, many factors could have led to a lower yield.
+Some of these are:-

-- Lack of aeration – as we did a quick and dirty set-up, one mistake we did was taking the trays without perforations.
-Perforations in the base allow for ventilation and drainage of excess water which did not happen in our experiment.
+- Lack of aeration - as we did a quick and dirty set-up, one mistake we did was taking the trays without perforations.
+Perforation in the base allows for ventilation and drainage of excess water, which did not happen in our experiment.

 - Irregular watering cycle - we watered the tray manually, which means that the periodicity and measure of watering were not precise.
 Also, there were long periods (during the night) of no watering.